SatrunsDream/Chronic-Kidney-Disease/README.md

   frameborder="0"
 ></iframe>

+**We can draw the following conclusion from the plots above**

-1. * *Serum Creatinine:*
+* *Serum Creatinine:*

 CKD: Mean = 4.41, Median = 2.25, Range = 0.5 to 76.0
 Non-CKD: Mean = 0.87, Median = 0.9, Range = 0.4 to 1.2

-Significance: Serum creatinine is a key marker of kidney function.
-The significantly higher mean and broader range in the CKD group indicate impaired kidney function, as kidneys with CKD are less efficient at filtering creatinine from the blood.
-The sharp contrast with the non-CKD group emphasizes the potential use of serum creatinine as a diagnostic tool for CKD.
+Significance: Serum creatinine is a crucial indicator of kidney function, as creatinine is a waste product filtered by the kidneys.
+In CKD patients, the kidneys lose their ability to efficiently filter creatinine, leading to higher levels in the blood.
+The stark contrast between CKD and non-CKD groups underscores serum creatinine's role as a diagnostic tool for identifying kidney dysfunction.
+Monitoring serum creatinine levels over time can help assess the progression of CKD and the effectiveness of treatments aimed at preserving kidney function.

-2. * *Hemoglobin:*
+* *Hemoglobin:*

 CKD: Mean = 10.65, Median = 10.9, Range = 3.1 to 16.1
 Non-CKD: Mean = 15.19, Median = 15.0, Range = 13.0 to 17.8

-Significance: Hemoglobin levels are often lower in CKD patients due to anemia caused by reduced erythropoietin production (a hormone made by the kidneys that helps produce red blood cells).
-The lower mean hemoglobin in the CKD group indicates that anemia is a common complication of CKD, and monitoring hemoglobin levels could be essential in managing CKD patients.
+Significance: Hemoglobin is a protein in red blood cells that carries oxygen throughout the body.
+Lower hemoglobin levels in CKD patients are often due to anemia, a common complication of CKD caused by reduced production of erythropoietin (a hormone produced by the kidneys).
+Anemia can lead to fatigue, weakness, and other health issues in CKD patients.
+Regular monitoring of hemoglobin levels is essential in managing CKD, as it helps in identifying the need for treatments like erythropoiesis-stimulating agents or iron supplements to combat anemia and improve the patient's quality of life.

-3. * *Blood Urea:*
+* *Blood Urea:*

 CKD: Mean = 72.39, Median = 53.0, Range = 1.5 to 391.0
 Non-CKD: Mean = 32.80, Median = 33.0, Range = 10.0 to 50.0

-Significance: Blood urea levels are higher in CKD patients because the kidneys are less able to remove urea from the blood.
-The broad range in CKD patients also highlights the variable severity of kidney impairment in these individuals.
-Elevated blood urea could serve as a marker for CKD progression.
+Significance: Blood urea levels reflect the amount of urea nitrogen in the blood, a waste product formed from the breakdown of proteins.
+Elevated levels in CKD patients indicate impaired kidney function, as the kidneys are less able to remove urea from the bloodstream.
+The broad range of blood urea levels in CKD patients highlights the variability in disease severity and the degree of kidney impairment.
+Monitoring blood urea can help track disease progression, guide dietary recommendations, and inform the need for interventions like dialysis.

-4. * *Albumin:*
+* *Albumin:*

 CKD: Mean = 1.72, Median = 2.0, Range = 0.0 to 5.0
 Non-CKD: Mean = 0.0, Median = 0.0, Range = 0.0 to 0.0

-Significance: The presence of albumin in CKD patients (and its absence in non-CKD patients) suggests kidney damage, as albumin should not normally be present in significant amounts in the urine.
-This highlights albumin's role in the early detection and monitoring of CKD.
+Significance: Albumin is a protein that is normally retained in the bloodstream by healthy kidneys.
+The presence of albumin in CKD patients (and its absence in non-CKD patients) indicates kidney damage, as albumin should not normally pass into the urine in significant amounts.
+Elevated albumin levels in the urine (albuminuria) are often one of the earliest signs of CKD and can be used to detect the disease in its early stages.
+Regular testing for albumin in the urine is essential for early detection, monitoring disease progression, and preventing complications through timely interventions.

+* *Red Blood Cell Count:*

+CKD: Mean = 3.95, Median = 3.9, Range = 2.1 to 8.0
+Non-CKD: Mean = 5.38, Median = 5.3, Range = 4.4 to 6.5

+Significance: Red blood cells are responsible for carrying oxygen from the lungs to the rest of the body.
+A lower red blood cell count in CKD patients is indicative of anemia, which is commonly caused by reduced production of erythropoietin by the kidneys.
+Anemia in CKD patients can lead to symptoms such as fatigue, dizziness, and shortness of breath, significantly impacting their quality of life.
+Monitoring red blood cell count is crucial for diagnosing anemia in CKD patients and guiding treatment options, such as erythropoiesis-stimulating agents or iron supplements, to improve oxygen delivery and overall patient well-being.

+* *Packed Cell Volume (PCV):*

+CKD: Mean = 32.94, Median = 33.0, Range = 9.0 to 52.0
+Non-CKD: Mean = 46.34, Median = 46.0, Range = 40.0 to 54.0

+Significance: Packed cell volume, or hematocrit, measures the proportion of blood volume occupied by red blood cells.
+A lower PCV in CKD patients reflects a reduced number of red blood cells, which is consistent with anemia.
+This reduction in PCV means that CKD patients have a lower capacity to carry oxygen throughout the body, leading to the various symptoms of anemia.
+Monitoring PCV is important in assessing the severity of anemia in CKD patients and determining the need for interventions that can improve red blood cell production and oxygen-carrying capacity, ultimately improving patient outcomes.

   <iframe
   src="assets/bivariate_class2.html"